 Keeping CRM data clean is everyone’s responsibility.
 The benefits of maintaining solid CRM data include gaining a better understanding of your customers as well as the ability to communicate effectively with them.

-Rackspace is a full-service Salesforce Platinum Consulting Partner with extensive experience helping businesses like yours succeed with technology solutions.
+Rackspace is a full-service Salesforce Gold Consulting Partner with extensive experience helping businesses like yours succeed with technology solutions.
 We can help you create a CRM data maintenance strategy.
 We can also help to organize your data and create a process to maintain it.
 Contact us today to learn more.